-Compared to those titles, the controversy was nothing compared to regards to the playtime of Metal Gear Solid V: Ground Zeroes.
-The game was promoted as the prolouge to The Phantom Pain but when it was learned that the playtime was going to be an hour long, many gamers were furious.
+Yet those were nothing compared to the controversy regarding the playtime of Metal Gear Solid V: Ground Zeroes.
+The game was promoted as the prologue to The Phantom Pain but when it was learned that the playtime was going to be an hour long, many gamers were furious.
 The community saw it as nothing short of a cheap cash grab while the PS4 and Xbox One versions underwent many price cuts.

 From the outside, such an outrage would make sense since gaming can be expensive and players want their moneys worth.
 However its also important to note that Ground Zeroes was not a linear game but an open world title that offered gamers a verity of options while being rich in replay value.
-It’s true some beat the game in 10 minutes while others took their time and clocked in three hours during the first play through (this doesn’t take the mini-games into account).
+It’s true that the game could be completed in 10 minutes while others took their time and clocked in three hours during the first play through (this doesn’t take the mini-games into account).

 The Breakdown of Major Factors